xalxnder/xalexander-io/content/blog/k8s-cluster-guide.md

 title: Installing a 3 Node Kubernetes Cluster
 ---

-## Backstory
 Six months ago, I started a new job as a DevSecOps engineer.
 During the interview process the team gave me a heads up about what tools they used.
 I was excited to learn Kubernetes was one of them.
 I thought to myself, "Cool, I'll be ready.
 I've done a few tutorials on this."
-But after starting, I realized I was wrong.
-I was not ready 😂.
-Within the first two weeks, my head was spinning.
-I wasn’t just dealing with single container pods like i had before.
-No no, I was dealling with full-scale deployments, behind proxies, etc. Long gone were the days of tutorials.
-I needed to **start building**.
-I ordered the following beelink.
-This was going to be my sandbox.
-I hit the ground running.
-In this post I'll be walking through how to install a three node kuberentes cluster via Kubeadm.
+But after the first few days,I quickly realized I was wrong—I was not ready 😂.
+I wasn’t just dealing with single-container pods like in the tutorials.
+I was now faced with terms like `Ingress`, `CRDs`, and `PVCs`… none of it made sense.
+The days of simple walkthroughs were long gone.
+I needed a homelab to start building for real.
+I ordered the following [beelink](https://www.amazon.com/dp/B0D5Y4BKZD?th=1), installed proxmox, and hit the ground running.

-There are numerous ways to get a kubernetes cluster up and running.
-Minikube, k3s, and talos to name a few.
-Why did I chose to go the kubeadm route?
-Because I'm a glutton for punishment.
-No, in all seriousness, I'm a all or nothing person.
-I'f I'm going to install kubernetes, I want to install it how teams in production environments are installing it.
+In this post I'll be walking through how I installed a 3 node kubernetes cluster

-#### Requirements
+# Requirements
 - 3 VMs

-I’m going to break the actual steps down into two parts.
-On the control plane node, on every Node
+- 2 GB or more of RAM per machine
+- 2 CPUs or more for control plane machines.
+- OS - I'm using Rocky Linux

+---
-# On Every Node
+## On Every Node
+The following should be completed on every node.

 ### Disable Swap